puppetlabs/puppetlabs-ntp/README.markdown

 Usage
 ------

-When making changes to your configuration of NTP, you may need to stop and restart the NTP service.
+When making changes to your configuration of NTP, you may need to stop and restart the ntp service.
 To keep the ntp service stopped, pass ensure => stopped to the class:

     class { ntp:
       ensure     => running,